Raleigh Criminal Defense Lawyer

 • Investigate your case’s details.

-• Negotiate plea bargains.
+• Negotiate a plea bargain.

 • Attempt to get your case dismissed.

-Plea bargains can mean a reduced charge, sentence, or both after pleading guilty or no contest.
+A plea bargain can mean a reduced charge, sentence, or both after pleading guilty or no contest.

-The Qualities of the Right Attorney
+The Benefits of Choosing the Right Attorney

 The right attorney can alert you to the gravity of your situation.
 Many people don’t understand their charges after receiving them.
 While some overestimate the severity of their charges, many misunderstand the possible consequences of a criminal conviction.